|Applies To||RSA Product Set: RSA Identity Governance & Lifecycle|

-In this document we are referring to a trial version of the JDBC driver from the HXTT site.
+In this RSA Knowledge Base Article, we are referring to a trial version of the HXTT Text (CSV) Pure Java JDBC Driver.
 This version has limited functionality but is useful for testing SQL queries from a desktop computer.
-For supported SQL syntax documentation, license restrictions or information on fully functional licensed versions, please refer to the official HXTT site.
+For supported SQL syntax documentation, license restrictions, or information on fully functional licensed versions, please refer to the official HXTT site.

 Requirements to run the HXTT testing tool

-The testing tool is simply a Java program with a UI for typing in SQL queries and viewing the data results of that query obtained using the HXTT driver.
+The testing tool is simply a Java program with a user interface for typing in SQL queries and viewing the data results of that query obtained using the HXTT driver.
 To run the the tool you will need:

 |Notes||If you are getting a parse error similar to the error below and believe you are using valid SQL syntax according to the HXTT documentation, it is suggested to look at the SQL statement in a HEX editor to look for invalid characters.|

 There are additional URL parameters available to specify different CSV file properties such as a different column separator other than a comma (_CSV_Separator).
 Refer to the Advanced Programming documentation from HXTT.